-The size of the shower curtain you purchase will depend on your needs – whether you want one that provides privacy or one that simply blocks water from spilling out onto the floor.
+The standard shower curtain size is very important for when you purchase this item on your needs – whether you want one that provides privacy or one that simply blocks water from spilling out onto the floor.

 There are also different lengths available for shower curtains depending on how tall you prefer them to be.

 In this guide, we’ll cover everything you need to know about choosing the perfect size for your bathroom!